|##TheStrategyLab Price Action Chat Room Logs|

 I'm not talking about trader psychology.
 Instead, I'm talking about what really moved the markets that produces fear or greed in the price action.
 To be specific, I read every trading day something from one of the following: FED/ECB/IMF/BOC actions and speeches, economic reports and crisis events, geo-political decisions, regular schedule market events, market tendencies and seasonal price behavior.
 This helps me with my WRB Analysis and that prepares me to take action (buy, sell or sideline) when trade signals appear when there are key changes in supply/demand due to these key market events.

-Simply, I'm analyzing how the price action reacts to these key market events.
+Simply, I'm not analyzing the key market event itself.
+In contrast, I'm analyzing how the price action reacted to these key market events.

 WRB Analysis Tutorials

-The discretionary players of my trading comes into play when applying the rule-base (objective) WRB Analysis Tutorial Chapters (understanding the price action prior to the appearance of any rule based trade signals) because each trading day I may be using a different tutorial chapter or different combo of chapters for what ever reason as I concentrate on what caused a change in supply/demand.
+The discretionary aspect of my trading comes into play in my trading when applying the rule-base (objective) WRB Analysis Tutorial Chapters (understanding the price action prior to the appearance of any rule based trade signals) without automation because each trading day I may be using a different tutorial chapter or different combo of chapters for what ever reason as I concentrate on what caused a change in supply/demand.
 Simply, the market changes every trading day and it's the price action that tells me what type of WRB Zones I should be looking for and monitoring so that I'll know what to do when/if my trade signals appears within those WRB Zones that represent key changes in supply/demand.

 Trade Signal Strategies

-Simply, I use a discretionary market analysis (understanding the price action) prior to the appearance of my rule-based pattern signals.
+Simply, I use a discretionary market analysis (understanding the price action) via market context involving WRB Analysis, Key Market Events and Intermarket Analysis prior to the appearance of my rule-based price action trade signals from the Volatility Trading Report (VTR).

 I do not put all my eggs in one basket.